Posts with Category

 Fellowship vs Attending: What’s the Difference?

 Every year as residency comes to an end, many decide between doing a fellowship or starting practice as an attending.
 It’s an individualized decision that hinges on professional goals and personal circumstances.
 The roles fellows and attendings serve are different in structure and purpose.
-If you’re approaching a similar decision, here are a few key read more…
+If you’re approaching a similar decision, and are wondering “What is read more…

 How to Get Into Fellowship After Residency